ae2079/scripts/VestingReset/SafeTransactionProposer/QUICKSTART.md

 ## 💡 Tips

 - Use **batch mode** to propose multiple transactions at once
+- **🆕 USE_QUEUE_NONCE=true**: Set this to append transactions to your queue without overwriting existing pending transactions
 - **Automatic nonce management**: Each batch gets a unique, sequential nonce (no conflicts!)
 - The script includes 2-second delays between batches to avoid rate limiting
 - Check the console output for transaction hashes, nonces, and links